UCL School of Management: Reputation and ranking

-The school ranked as one of the most research intensive departments for management research in UK in 2014 REF evaluation.
-The school's undergraduate program is ranked third overall in UK and second in graduate prospects in Complete University Guide of 2022.
-Its master's program in Management is highly selective with around twenty applications made for every place.
-The school's master's program in Technology Entrepreneurship has spun out several successful startups.
+Its master's program in management has around twenty applications made for every place.
+The school's master's program in technology entrepreneurship has spun out several successful startups.

-University College London ranked 13th in the world (4th in Europe) in 2014 Global Employability Survey and it ranks highly in UK for career outcomes in accounting, designing, finance, investment banking and software development.
-UCL is considered to be one of the leading multidisciplinary research universities in the world and ranks highly in national and international league tables.

 Student life

 All students of UCL are automatically members of University College London Union which has over 200 clubs and societies covering a wide range of sporting, cultural and artistic interests.
 Societies like UCLU Business Society, Economics and Finance Society and Entrepreneur Society specifically cater to students interested in entrepreneurship, business, economics and finance.

 UCL Advances, which has close links to School of Management, runs series of programs like the Bright Ideas Awards, Citrus Saturday, London Entrepreneurs' Challenge and Entrepreneurship Guest Lectures to engage students interested in entrepreneurship, and offers incubation programs to support start-ups in East London Tech City and support to small businesses through programs like Goldman Sachs 10,000 Small Businesses.
 UCL Advances, along with UCL Business and UCL Consultants, is part of UCL Enterprise, which provides structures for engaging with business for commercial and societal benefit via entrepreneurship, technology transfer (see UCL Business) and consulting.

-UCL's Bloomsbury campus has several cafes and bars and cultural venues like the Grant Museum and Bloomsbury Theatre.
-Located in central London, it is close to London's major cultural and recreational venues, like the British Museum, Camden Town and West End.
 UCLU has over 50 sporting clubs and a fitness centre in Bloomsbury, a sports centre in Somers Town and a 90-acre athletics ground in Shenley which until 1998 was also used by Arsenal F.C.
 Student Central (erstwhile University of London Union) also provides sporting, fitness, cultural and recreational facilities including central London's largest swimming pool, accessible to all University of London students.